Descent and chromatic homotopy theory

 Paul Goerss (Northwestern): The homotopy theory of simplicial sets; homotopy limits and colimits; Dold-Kan; classifying spaces.

-Denis Nardin (Paris 13): Basics of infinity-categories, stable infinity-categories; limits in this setting.
+Denis Nardin (Paris 13 and Regensburg): Basics of infinity-categories, stable infinity-categories; limits in this setting.

 Kaif Muhammad Borhan Tan (Copenhagen): Basic modular representation theory and the stable module category of a finite group as a tensor-triangular category; Tate cohomology; examples.